cocos/cocos-docs/en/asset-workflow/sprite.md

 ### The Black Edge Problem of Texture

-When importing image resources into the editor, the default filter mode used is **Bilinear**, while for the Sprite component, the default SrcBlendFactor is **SRC_ALPHA**. under these conditions, for PNG images with translucent pixels, the translucent edges often have a black border problem in the editor and preview.
+When importing image resources into the editor, the default filter mode used is **Bilinear**, while for the Sprite component, the default SrcBlendFactor is **SRC_ALPHA**.
+Under these conditions, for PNG images with translucent pixels, the translucent edges often have a black border problem in the editor and preview.
 The reason is that low-resolution images are upsampled when displayed on a higher-resolution display device, which is called image interpolating, and when pixel interpolation is done, translucent edges are interpolated with transparent pixels (0, 0, 0, 0) to produce black pixels with low transparency.
 There are usually several ways to avoid the problem of black edges in images:

 1. Filter Mode uses **Point** Mode.
 (Recommended, need to be able to accept the sawtooth problem)
 2. When the image is made in PS and other tools, add a background layer, set the color to the color of the translucent edge, and then set the transparency of the background layer to such as 1/100 of the low transparency.
 (Recommended)